statamic/docs/content/collections/docs/live-preview.md

 ---
 ## Overview

 The ability to preview what your content looks like in real-time is practically a super power.
-You can be confident that you won't have any layout surprises.
+You can be confident you won't have any layout surprises.

 Live Preview will render your work-in-progress content with whichever template you have currently loaded.
 You can even switch between templates while previewing.